ansible/ansible-documentation/docs/docsite/rst/dev_guide/testing/sanity/mypy.rst

 mypy
 ====

-The ``mypy`` static type checker is used to check the following code against each Python version supported by the controller:
+The ``mypy`` static type checker is used to check the following code against each Python version supported by the control node:

  * ``lib/ansible/``
  * ``test/lib/ansible_test/_internal/``